danielvillahermosadominguez/katalistpaymentservice/README.md

 - [ ] Builders o fixtures for the tests.
 Equals when it is necessary.
 - [ ] BDD and retry for learning and financial
   - [ ] Resend in case of error + to be sure the mail has been sent (invoice)
-- [ ] BDD and edge cases: error cases
 - [ ] Course with Zero price => we should allow to the user subscribe
-- [ ] Handover approach - think about it
 - [ ] Manual tests - description of regression tests
 - [ ] Web: refactor paths in the tests
 - [ ] Web: refactor of code js - to many ifs for fields